 Chair Sherman noted that traffic on Linden Avenue will get slower with the updates that Engineering is planning to do in the future.
 Adding that San Francisco MUNI had an education campaign to educate drivers and bikers about how to interact, and that now would be a good time to request SVBC begin a dialog among the transportation agencies.

 Chair Sherman requested that the LimeBike data be used for the bike and pedestrian master plan.
-Further adding that there are not sufficient places to park the bikes.
+Further, adding that there are not sufficient places to park the bikes.
 He asked that a representative from LimeBike attend a BPAC meeting.

 Committee Member Woo requested more safety measures along Centennial Way.